CarloWood/ai-utils/README.md

 ``add_subdirectory`` is not necessary for ``cwds``, ``cwm4`` or ``utils``.

-See for example the root [MakeLists.txt](https://github.com/CarloWood/ai-utils-testsuite/blob/master/CMakeLists.txt) of of ai-utils-testsuite.
+See for example the root [MakeLists.txt](https://github.com/CarloWood/ai-utils-testsuite/blob/master/CMakeLists.txt) of ai-utils-testsuite.

 Finally, linking is done by adding ``${AICXX_OBJECTS_LIST}`` to the appropriate ``target_link_libraries``.